alexpeattie/alexpeattie.com/src/blog/2022-01-25-establishing-minimum-guesses-wordle.md

 It could still be interesting for someone to crunch through all the depth 5 trees to find the one which minimizes the average number of guesses[^minavg] (I believe at the point Wordle could be declared well and truly solved :grin:!).

 :::admonition[Update]{kind="update"}
 Thanks (again) to Laurent Poirrier for checking this proof.
 He also independently verified it with an MIP formulation (in [LP format](https://www.gurobi.com/documentation/9.5/refman/lp_format.html)) which is available [here](https://www.poirrier.ca/notes/wordle/problem.lp.gz).
+He's also written a great round-up post on the [state of the art in Wordle-solving](https://www.poirrier.ca/notes/wordle-optimal/).
 :::

 [^wordcount]: In both this article & Laurent's we assume that the secret word can be any of the 12,972 words which are accepted as guesses.
 This list seems to be the 5 letter words from the [2019 Collins Scrabble Words list](https://boardgames.stackexchange.com/questions/38366/latest-collins-scrabble-words-list-in-text-file).
 Wordle actually chooses its word of the day from a smaller subset of these words -- around 2,500 words from the list which the partner of Wordle's creator recognized ([source](https://www.nytimes.com/2022/01/03/technology/wordle-word-game-creator.html)).
 This is presumably to prevent outrage from players having to guess words like "[yrapt](https://en.wiktionary.org/wiki/yrapt)".